Standard Pallet Size Chart (48×40, Euro & Global Dimensions)

 How to Prepare and Ship a Pallet

-How to Prepare and Ship a PalletOnce you determine the right pallet size and pallet dimensions for your shipment, it’s time to begin preparing to move your load.
+Once you've determined the right pallet size and dimensions for your shipment, it’s time to begin preparing to move your load.
 The best thing you can do is make sure your items are properly secured to the pallet.
-Whether you use strapping or shrink wrapping, your items must be balanced and packaged tightly to ensure they aren’t damaged during transport.
+Whether you use strapping or shrink-wrapping, your items must be balanced and tightly packaged to ensure they aren’t damaged during transport.

 Perhaps you prefer to shrink-wrap your pallet.
 If so, wrap around your pallets at least five times, and go tightly enough that the shipment feels like one solid piece when you’re done.